-The Two-Finger scrolling feature works in most scrollable windows and allows you to scroll horizontally and vertically.
-Place two fingers, slightly separated, on the TouchPad surface and slide both fingers in the direction required (in a straight continuous motion).
+The Two-Finger scrolling feature works in most scrollable windows and allows you to scroll horizontally and vertically from anywhere on the pad surface.
+Place two fingers, slightly separated, on the pad surface and slide both fingers in the direction required (in a straight continuous motion).